sixslime/onjoin/README.md

 # On Join | onjoin
-> A hook that triggers when a player joins the game.
+> Single hook that triggers when a player joins the game.
 ### Dependencies
 - [load](https://github.com/sixslime/load)